God of War: Ascension: Pre-E3 2012

 In January 2010, Santa Monica's studio director John Hight told video-gaming blog Joystiq that "while God of War III will conclude the trilogy, it won't spell the end of the franchise" and said "We're going to be really careful about what we do next."
 From April 2011 until April 2012, several sources claimed that a fourth main entry would release sometime in 2012 and would feature an online component.
 On April 12, 2012, Sony released a teaser image on its official PlayStation Facebook page, which was followed by the game's announcement on April 19, though Amazon leaked the announcement the day before.
 The trailer announced Todd Papy, who had worked as a designer on God of War and God of War II and as Design Director on God of War III, as Game Director.
 David Jaffe confirmed that God of War III Game Director Stig Asmussen did not return to direct this game because he was working on another project at Santa Monica.
-The announcement trailer was narrated by Linda Hunt; it refers to a time before Kratos became the Ghost of Sparta and was not "bound in blood".
-The announcement officially confirmed that the game's title would be God of War: Ascension.
-Papy said the game was not titled God of War IV to avoid confusion because it is a prequel, rather than a sequel, to the trilogy.
-The name was chosen because it complements the story and the additional multiplayer component; according to Papy, in this mode, players are "basically ascending from an unknown hero to a god".
+The announcement trailer was narrated by Linda Hunt; it referred to a time before Kratos became the Ghost of Sparta and was not "bound in blood".
+The announcement officially confirmed that the game's title as God of War: Ascension.
+Papy said the game was not titled God of War IV to avoid confusion because it was a prequel, rather than a sequel, to the trilogy.
+The name was chosen because it complemented the story and the additional multiplayer component; according to Papy, in this mode, players are "basically ascending from an unknown hero to a god".

 The game features a retooled God of War III engine, enabling online multiplayer battles for up to eight players.
-Papy said to allow customization, Kratos and other known gods would not be included as playable characters in the multiplayer modes because the developers did not want "red Kratos, blue Kratos, yellow Kratos", and selecting gods would lock players into established roles.
+Papy said to allow customization, Kratos and other known gods were not included as playable characters in the multiplayer modes because the developers did not want different colored Kratoses, and selecting gods would lock players into established roles.
 This decision was made "to balance the game when players are pitted against each other".
-Papy also said there would be no female characters because each character in the multiplayer mode is based on Kratos' animation model.
+Papy also said there were no female characters because each character in the multiplayer mode was based on Kratos' animation model.
 The first demonstration of the game's multiplayer element featured the Team Favor of the Gods mode running on the map Desert of Lost Souls, which features the Titan cyclops Polyphemus.
 Multiplayer had been discussed for past games, but had never been implemented as previous game directors felt that God of War was a single-player-only experience; in Chains of Olympuss case, it was cut due to time constraints during development.
 For Ascension, the development team made the decision to invest in multiplayer after a simple version, tested using two Kratoses, turned out to be "a lot of fun" for the game testers.